chase-moskal/snapstate/readme.md

 ### 📜 beware of arrays, maps, and other fancy objects

-- snapstate only tracks changes when properties are set.
+- snapstate only tracks changes when properties are set on plain objects.
 - what this means, is that methods like `array.push` aren't visible to snapstate.
   ```js
   const snap = snapstate({myArray: []})